gitlabhq/gitlabhq/doc/user/project/clusters/serverless/index.md

 > Introduced in GitLab 11.6.

-Using functions is useful for initiating, responding, or triggering independent events without needing to maintain a complex unified infrastructure.
+Using functions is useful for dealing with independent events without needing to maintain a complex unified infrastructure.
 This allows you to focus on a single task that can be executed/scaled automatically and independently.

-At launch, the following [runtimes](https://gitlab.com/triggermesh/runtimes) are offered:
+Currently the following [runtimes](https://gitlab.com/triggermesh/runtimes) are offered:

 - node.js
 - kaniko